NETWAYS/foreman-training/architecture/02_smart_proxy.md

  * allows certificate management using the Web GUI
  * creates autosign entry for hosts during provisioning
  * alternative a tokenbased autosigning can be used

+* Puppet integration requires also the Foreman plugin for full feature set

 ~~~SECTION:notes~~~